 EAS100 - Introduction to Earth Science

-This introductory course is designed to acquaint the student with the four general areas of earth science: astronomy, geology, meteorology and oceanography.
-The course consists of two hours of lecture and one hour of lab work.
+This introductory laboratory-oriented earth science course designed to acquaint the student with the four general areas of the earth sciences: astronomy, geology, meteorology, and oceanography.
+Laboratory activities are designed to enhance student’s understanding of elementary scientific concepts in earth science.
+The course consists of two hours lecture and one hour of laboratory work.
 (3 crs.)

 EAS104 - Introduction to Meteorology